myn/DisplayShadersPowerToy/README.md

 # Display Shaders PowerToy

+?? **Important Notice**: This tool is currently a **ClearType settings helper** with OLED-optimized presets.
+It does NOT implement actual display shaders.
+See [Technical Limitations](docs/TECHNICAL_LIMITATIONS.md) for full details.

-A Windows utility that improves text rendering for OLED displays with non-standard subpixel layouts (WOLED/WRGB stripe and QD-OLED/RGB triangular).
+A Windows utility that provides optimized ClearType presets for OLED displays with non-standard subpixel layouts (WOLED/WRGB stripe and QD-OLED/RGB triangular).

 ## Problem Statement